 The Nightfall will be getting a plethora of improvements in the upcoming months.
 Let’s get started:

-February 27th: the Nightfall will receive new scoring and high score tracking in a system more akin to Destiny 1’s scoring system.
-The scoring will be team based with a focus on killing tough enemies, although speed will also be a factor.
+As of February 27th: the Nightfall received new scoring and high score tracking in a system more akin to Destiny 1’s scoring system.
+The scoring is team based with a focus on killing tough enemies, although speed is also a factor.
 After a certain time, a team’s score will start to decay, although exactly when and by how much is still being dialed in.
 After 15 minutes a team will only earn half points for every kill, and at 18 minutes the players will be unable to earn new points entirely, encouraging the fireteam to close out the fight as quickly as possible.
 The highest scores will go to teams with both speed and skill, although teams that are only interested in finishing will have more options than, “Run fast, kill oracles.”

-The emblem/aura rework coming to this patch will be tied into the Nightfall as well, with emblems that trigger auras after achieving a certain milestone for the week.
-Some auras will grant perks such as, “a fireteam-wide buff that boosts Vanguard Token drops in that strike by 25%.”
+The emblem/aura rework came with the Nightfall update as well, with emblems that trigger auras after achieving a certain milestone for the week.
+Some auras grant perks such as, “a fireteam-wide buff that boosts Vanguard Token drops in that strike by 25%.”
 So these emblems will grant both bragging rights and tangible rewards.

 Full details on the score changes and aura changes can be found here.

-The March 27th patch will see the addition of Nightfall Challenge Cards.
-These will be consumables that will enable a player to activate their own modifiers in the Nightfall in exchange for a score multiplier.
-These cards will have multiple options for modifiers so players will be able to tune the difficulty to their level.
+The February 27th patch also brought the addition of Nightfall Challenge Cards – Version 1.
+These consumables enable a player to activate their own modifiers in the Nightfall in exchange for a score multiplier.
+These cards have multiple options for modifiers so players will be able to tune the difficulty to their level.
 These modifiers can range from a slight increase in solar damage from all sources, to, “If your entire fireteam falls in a Restricted Zone where you cannot respawn, everyone is sent back to orbit.”

 Of course, the Nightfall will also be impacted by the upcoming balance changes and loot rollouts, so be sure to check out the “But First” section if you want details on those.

-TL;DR: February 27th will bring the bulk of the Nightfall changes, so it will be a good time to play.
-Of course, the exclusive Nightfall loot may be pushed out to the March 27th patch, which is also the patch which will bring Nightfall’s new Challenge Cards.
-If you want to wait for the full experience, come back March 27th.
-If you want to wait until that experience has been out long enough to sort out the kinks, wait until May.
+Nightfall TL;DR: February 27th brought the bulk of the Nightfall changes, including new scoring and challenge cards, so it is a good time to play.
+The exclusive Nightfall loot has been pushed out to the March 27th patch, so if you want to wait for the full experience, come back March 27th.

 It’s no secret that the first faction of the season wasn’t much of an improvement over its predecessors.
 While players did have new ornaments to grind for, new weapons weren’t yet added to the loot pool.
 Fortunately, next week’s Faction Rally will see six new guns (two for each faction), and the removal of time limits and caps in Lost Sectors.
 This means players will no longer be hobbled in their attempt to grind for Faction Rally gear.
 More details can be found here.